 Machine downtime is a widespread problem in the industrial world — 82% of organizations have reported experiencing at least one unplanned outage each year and 45% of which were unable to provide products or services to customers as a result.
 Today, Machine Health solutions can be applied to make this problem go away.

 This reactive model is problematic because once workers know that a problem exists, the machines have already failed and product/output has already been affected.
 Downtime to repair failed or underperforming machines means stalled or halted production lines, reduced revenue, and an overall hit to productivity.

-The second traditional maintenance method takes a more proactive approach, but still fails to significantly reduce machine downtime.
+The second traditional maintenance method takes a more proactive approach.
+However it still fails to significantly reduce machine downtime.
 Preventive maintenance aims to catch problems sooner as workers perform maintenance tasks on a time-based schedule.
-However, most machine failures are difficult to predict using solely operating hours or life cycles as a determining factor of when they need maintenance.
+But most machine failures are difficult to predict using solely operating hours or life cycles as a determining factor of when they need maintenance.

 In recent years, however, the industrial world has seen an increase in a third type of maintenance focused more on catching problems ahead of time: predictive maintenance.
 Predictive models use many different methods (including vibration, oil analysis, thermography, and ultrasound data) to predict and prevent failures by early indicators of machine malfunctions.

-Predictive maintenance gets us one step closer to solving the downtime problem, but most facilities are still missing one link that can make the biggest difference: an approach emphasizing machine health.
+Predictive maintenance gets us one step closer to solving the downtime problem.
+However, most facilities are still missing one link that can make the biggest difference: an approach emphasizing machine health.
 Route based predictive maintenance tools can alert workers of a problem at an early stage.
 And without continuous monitoring, workers must still come around to check the machines periodically to notice that something has gone amiss.

 Machine health, on the other hand, is a framework that elevates predictive maintenance with continuous machine health monitoring.
-Powered by the IoT and artificial intelligence, this framework can alert workers at the exact moment when issues are detected — providing facility teams prescriptive diagnostics of what’s been detected, and how to fix it.
+Powered by the IoT and artificial intelligence, this framework can alert workers at the exact moment when issues are detected.
+It can also provide facility teams prescriptive diagnostics of what’s been detected, and how to fix it.

-Unplanned downtime in manufacturing is an inevitable phenomenon, but even planned downtime can hinder your productivity.
+Unplanned downtime in manufacturing is an inevitable phenomenon.
+But even planned downtime can hinder your productivity.
 Nothing can stop these issues altogether, but taking steps to reduce downtime now can have a big impact on your revenue and productivity in the future.